Bolckow Vaughan was the largest manufacturer of pig iron and steel in the world.

 Bolckow Vaughan had 17 blast furnaces by 1864.
 The business was largely responsible for the growth of the town of Middlesbrough, as people relocated to the area in search of work.

-Bolckow spent over £20,000 to dedicate the 100-acre Albert Park to the town of Middlesbrough in 1864.
+Bolckow dedicated the 100-acre Albert Park to the town of Middlesbrough at a cost of over £20,000 in 1864.
 A staunch Liberal, Bolckow became the first mayor of Middlesbrough in 1853, and served as its Member of Parliament from 1868 until his death in 1878.

 Bolckow Vaughan is registered as a limited liability company

 Bolckow Vaughan & Co Ltd was registered as a limited liability company with a capital of £2.5 million in 1865.
-At the time it was the largest company to have been registered, and employed over 9,000 people.
-2,000 to 3,000 tons of stone were mined every day, and 160,000 tons of iron were produced per annum.
+At the time it was the largest company to have been registered.
+Over 9,000 people were employed, with 2,000 to 3,000 tons of stone mined every day, and 160,000 tons of iron produced per annum.

-Vaughan was originally a Wesleyan Methodist, but became an Anglican in his later years.
+Vaughan had been raised as a Wesleyan Methodist, but became an Anglican in his later years.
 He had a hard-working man with a keen intellect and a natural instinct for management.
 He died in 1868, and his only son, Thomas Vaughan (1836 – 1900), inherited his fortune.

-Bolckow Vaughan established a steelworks at Eston in 1875.
+Bolckow Vaughan established a steelworks at Eston, on the outskirts of Middlesbrough, in 1875.
 It was the first steelworks in the North of England to utilise the Bessemer process.

-Edward Windsor Richards (1831 – 1921), who had previously been manager of the Ebbw Vale Co Works, was appointed general manager of the firm from 1876.
+Edward Windsor Richards (1831 – 1921), former manager of the Ebbw Vale Co Works, was appointed general manager of the firm from 1876.